remingu/napalm-gaia/README.md

 Unofficial CheckPoint GaiaOS driver-plugin for NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) python library.<br>
 Certain commands will require expert password. <br>
-This driver is not slightly feature complete and must be considered as experimental, check the docs what is possible at the moment.
+This driver is experimental, check the docs what is possible at the moment.

 ## Compatibility